-The aim of CSDP Crisis Management at the Political-Strategic Level Module is to expose course participants to the relevant aspects of interaction among crisis management structures, by practicing and discussing procedures, key stages and planning tools of crisis management at the political-strategic level, as part of the EU Integrated Approach to Conflict and Crisis.
+The aim of CSDP Crisis Management at the Political-Strategic Level Module is to familirise course participants with the relevant aspects of interaction among crisis management structures, with practical exercises and discussing procedures, key stages and planning tools of crisis management at the political-strategic level, as part of the EU Integrated Approach to Conflict and Crisis.

-Learning outcomes Know- ledge LO 1 Discuss the interaction among crisis management structures before and during planning for a response to a crisis LO 2 Explain the Crisis Response Planning for a CSDP operation or mission and the roles and responsibilities of the relevant bodies.
+Learning Objectives Knowledge LO 1 Discuss the interaction among crisis management structures before and during planning for a response to a crisis LO 2 Explain the Crisis Response Planning for a CSDP operation or mission and the roles and responsibilities of the relevant bodies.
 LO 3 Discuss the challenges of the transfer of authority in CSDP operations planning from the political-strategic to the strategic level.
 Skills LO 4 Contribute to planning for a potential crisis response.
-T Responsibility and Autonomy LO 5 Operate as part of a planning team at the political-strategic level under the direction and guidance of a senior strategic planner/ team leader.
+Responsibility and Autonomy LO 5 Operate as part of a planning team at the political-strategic level under the direction and guidance of a senior strategic planner/ team leader.